-What is a Stroke?
+What Is a Stroke?

 Symptoms of a Stroke

-- Sudden confusion or trouble speaking or understanding speech
+- Sudden confusion, trouble speaking or difficulty understanding speech.

-- Sudden trouble seeing in one or both eyes
+- Sudden trouble seeing in one or both eyes.

-- Sudden trouble with walking, dizziness, or loss of balance or coordination
+- Sudden trouble with walking, dizziness, or loss of balance or coordination.

 - Sudden severe headache with no known cause.

-Risk Factors for a Stroke
+What Are Risk Factors for a Stroke?